StefanKoppier/BVJ/README.md

 The tool can be used in two ways: using GHCi, and by running the executable.

+But first, the tool needs to be built.
+This can be done using the command `make repl`, which also automatically starts GHCi.

 ### Using GHCi

 When using GHCi, the functions `verify`, `verifyWithMaximumDepth`, and `verifyFunctionWithMaximumDepth`, defined in [Main.hs](app/Main.hs), can be used.
 The `arguments` constant can be used to directly tweak the verification tool.